turgu1/installing-ha/README.md

     $ sudo apt upgrade
     ```

-2. Optional: If you have a defined rsa key to simplify access to the server from your PC or MAC workstation/laptop, do the following:
+2. **Optional**: If you have a defined rsa key to simplify access to the server from your PC or MAC workstation/laptop, do the following:

      from another terminal session on your workstation/laptop, copy the .ssh credentials for login without password to the HA server: